FAQ

 Do I need a provisional driving licence before I can book the theory test?

 Yes — a valid UK provisional driving licence is required both to book the test and to sit it on the day.
-The minimum age to apply for a provisional licence is 15 years and 9 months, which in practice lets car / motorcycle candidates apply about 3 months before their 17th birthday.
-The age floor is 16 for a moped; car applicants on the higher weekly rate of the mobility part of PIP can also apply from 16.
+The minimum age to apply for a provisional licence is 15 years and 9 months — roughly 15 months before a car or motorcycle candidate’s 17th birthday, and 3 months before the 16th birthday from which you can ride a moped.
+Everyone applies from that same age; what changes by category is when the licence lets you drive, and a car applicant who gets the enhanced rate of the mobility component of PIP can drive from 16 rather than 17.
 You cannot sit the theory test until the licence is valid for your age category.

 After the test, retakes & next steps